kuking/go-pqsw/docs/crypto-and-technical.md

     considering the keys can be sliced and cut at any byte offset, there are 10k unique keys (with less entropy).
 - Flexibility, POTPs and Public/Private Keys can be issued and shared on client-by-client basis, or per server.
 - The final wire session key is compounded with four times the secret required to build it.
-Each party provides a full key with the KEMs and a full key-size with the Potp, this might be redundant but warranties no single bit in the final key will be affected by only one party nor KEMs.
+Each party provides a full key with the KEMs and a full key-size with the Potp, this might be redundant but guarantees no single bit in the final key will be affected by only one party nor KEMs.

 ## Attack preventions